 The sellers of this product have many safety features in place to make sure this cat tree does not break or fall over.
 Safety comes first, am I right?
 The poles are quite broad across, and the bottom is designed specifically to prevent the tree from falling over.

-There are many different perches for your large cat to choose from when they are making the important decision, “Which one should I sleep on?”
+There are many different perches for your extra-large cat to choose from when they are making the important decision, “Which one should I sleep on?”

-Furthermore, cozy beds come with the purchase of this cat tree to help your feline babies doze off wherever their favorite place is on their new cat tree.
-It evens comes with a little cat sofa for them to really relax.
+Furthermore, cozy beds come with the purchase of this cat tree to help your feline babies doze off wherever their favorite place is on their new tower.
+It evens comes with a little cat sofa for them to relax.
 The real question now is: are we getting too soft on our cats?
 The answer is yes, but I don’t care.

 This tree has devices to further ensure this tree does not fall over by securing it with the wall next to it.